Molecular Clock Dating using MrBayes: Tutorial

+The model has four parameters: speciation rate $\lambda$, extinction rate $\mu$, fossil discovery rate $\psi$, and extant sample proportion $\rho$.
+For inference, we reparametrize the parameters as $d = \lambda - \mu$, $r = \mu / \lambda$, and $s = \psi/(\mu + \psi)$, so that the latter two parameters range from 0 to 1. $\rho$ is fixed to 0.0001, based on the living number of Hymenoptera at about $10/0.0001=100,000$. \begin{framed} {\tt prset brlenspr = clock:fossilization \\ prset samplestrat = diversity \\ prset sampleprob = 0.0001 \\ prset speciationpr = exp(10) \\ prset extinctionpr = beta(1,1) \\ prset fossilizationpr = beta(1,1) \\ prset treeagepr = offsetexp(300,390)} \end{framed}

-The FBD prior is conditioned on the root age of the tree ($t_{mrca}$).
-It is important to set it properly.
+The FBD prior is conditioned on the root age ($t_{mrca}$), so it is important to set it properly.
 Here we use an offset exponential distribution with minimal age 300 Ma and mean age 390 Ma.
+Several available probability densities all with mean 390 and minimal 300 are shown in Figure \ref{Fig_TreeAgePr}.